-Specular results are obtained working on the enantiomeric oligo-(R)-BT2T4 electrode (Figure 2d, Table SI.2.1.1).
-Consistently with former studies about spin coherence conservation,32 increasing the film thickness (by a higher number of electrodeposition cycles) the shift in the Fe(III)/Fe(II) peak potential upon magnet flipping decreases, becoming negligible for thickness around 50 nm (Figure SI.2.2.1).
+Specular results are obtained working on the enantiomeric oligo-(R)-BT2T4 electrode (Fig. 2d, Table SI.2.1†).
+Consistent with former studies about spin coherence conservation,32 when increasing the film thickness (by a higher number of electro-deposition cycles) the shift in the Fe(m)/Fe(n) peak potential upon magnet flipping decreases, becoming negligible for thickness around 50 nm (Fig. SI.2.2†).

-To further confirm the role of the magnetic field on the observed phenomenon as well as evaluate the impact of its strength on the observed potential shift, a systematic series of CV experiments was carried out placing different sheet spacers of increasing thickness between the cuvette and the permanent magnet.
-As expected, the potential difference observed by flipping the permanent magnet exhibited a sharp, regular decrease with increasing distance of the magnet from the ITO|oligo-(S)-BT2T4 interface (Figure 3 with inset, Table SI.2.3.1).
-This is coherent with the complex, non-linear dependence of the strength of the magnetic field with the distance.
-The same behavior was observed when a different achiral probe, the ferrocinium|ferrocene redox couple, was employed with the same set-up previously described, working in acetonitrile solvent.
-(Figure SI.2.4.1 and SI.2.4.2 and Table SI.2.4.1).
-In order to give more generality to the above results, we performed the same experiments at constant protocol with the chiral thin film c-PEDOT, obtained by electrodeposition of c-EDOT, the relevant structure being shown in Figure 1b.
+To further confirm the role of the magnetic field in the observed phenomenon as well as evaluate the impact of its strength on the observed potential shift, a systematic series of CV experiments were carried out by placing different sheet spacers of increasing thickness between the cuvette and the permanent magnet.
+As expected, the potential difference observed by flipping the permanent magnet exhibited a sharp, regular decrease with increasing distance of the magnet from the ITO |oligo-(S)-BT $2$ T $4$ interface (Fig. 3 inset, Table SI.2.3[†]).
+This is coherent with the complex, non-linear dependence of the strength of the magnetic field on the distance.
+The same behavior was observed when a different achiral probe, the ferricinium/ferrocene redox couple, was employed with the same set-up previously described, working in acetonitrile solvent (Fig. SI.2.4.1, SI.2.4.2 and Table SI.2.4[†]).
+In order to give more generality to the above results, we performed the same experiments with a constant protocol with the chiral thin film c-PEDOT, obtained by electrodeposition of c-EDOT, the relevant structure is shown in Fig. 1b.
 The latter monomer is still characterized by a C2 symmetry axis but it presents two identical homotopic stereocentres instead of a stereogenic axis.
-Figure 2e shows the relevant CV patterns as a function of the magnetic field orientation.
-Also in this case a splitting was found for $E{1/2}$ of the achiral Fe(III)/Fe(II) probe, although smaller than in the previous case (about 0.15 V, Table SI.2.1.1).
+Fig. 2e shows the relevant CV patterns as a function of the magnetic field orientation.
+Also in this case a splitting was found for $E{1/2}$ of the achiral Fe(m)/Fe(n) probe, although smaller than in the previous case (about 0.15 V, Table SI.2.1[†]).
 This is in line with the fact that on one hand ICFMMs exhibit more prominent chirality manifestations;42-46 on the other hand it has been shown that monomers with chirality originating from localized stereocentres, but C2-symmetric and undergoing regioregular polymerization, can result in helical packing of predominantly planar chains, with high, although labile, chirality manifestations.47

-In order to verify that the observed huge potential shift of the redox couple is actually determined by the combination of the effects described above, measurements with achiral PEDOT, in the same conditions, at constant protocol, were performed.
-In this case no peak shift for the Fe(III)/Fe(II) couple was observed by flipping magnet orientation (Figure SI.2.6.1).
+In order to verify that the observed huge potential shift of the redox couple is actually determined by the combination of the effects described above, measurements with achiral PEDOT, under the same conditions, with a constant protocol, were performed.
+In this case no peak shift for the Fe(m)/Fe(n) couple was observed by flipping the magnet's orientation (Fig. SI.2.5†).